William Coffey (VC): Further information

-Coffey was posted to Indian fighting in the Indian Mutiny.
+Coffey was posted to India fighting in the Indian Mutiny.
 He achieved the rank of sergeant.
 It was reported that he died by suicide (shot himself) in the Army drill shed Sheffield, 13 July 1875.
 However his death certificate shows he died of dysentery at Stonegravels, Chesterfield.
 He was buried in Spital cemetery, Chesterfield.
 Originally he was buried in an unmarked, common plot but in 1970 a stone, provided by the Border Regiment, was put on his grave following a service.

 The medal

 His Victoria Cross is displayed at Cumbria's Museum of Military Life Carlisle Castle, Cumbria, England.